 Dave holds a BS in Business and an MS in Information Technology, specializing in Project Management.
-He also holds the Project Management Professional (PMP) credential, the Certified Scrum Master (CSM) credential, the Senior Professional in Human Resources (SPHR) credential, and the Certified Employee Benefits Specialist (CEBS) credential.
+He also holds the Project Management Professional (PMP) credential, the Certified Scrum Master (CSM) credential, the Senior Professional in Human Resources (SPHR) credential, the Global Professional in Human Resources (GPHR) credential,and the Certified Employee Benefits Specialist (CEBS) credential.

 In his spare time, Dave enjoys wildlife and landscape photography, and plays guitar, mandolin, and several other musical instruments.
 Dave and his wife, Lien, an accomplished water color artist, live in Las Vegas, Nevada.